 and her outstanding crew after a fortnight of extraordinary

 Weather permitting, we board our airplane for the 3-hour flight back to Punta Arenas on the southern tip of Chilean Patagonia.
 On arrival, we check into our hotel.
 This evening, enjoy a farewell dinner with the group in town.

 Fly homeward today from Punta Arenas, with a cache of memories to last a lifetime and then some!

-Important note regarding flights: When flying or sailing to or from King George Island on the Antarctic Peninsula, weather determines all schedules.
-If weather does not allow us to travel as scheduled, we must wait, either in Ushuaia or on King George Island, depending on the direction of our journey, for the weather to clear.
+Important note regarding flights: When flying from King George Island on the Antarctic Peninsula, weather determines all schedules.
+If weather does not allow us to travel as scheduled, we must wait on King George Island for the weather to clear.
 Though historic weather patterns dictate that we should not be delayed for more than a few days, we can never predict when, or even if, inclement weather will clear to allow our departure.
 While we have "padded" our itinerary a bit as a precaution against such circumstances, we ask that all guests purchase trip cancellation and interruption insurance to cover tour costs should your adventure be delayed or canceled because of the weather.